What is treatment-resistant depression (TRD)?

 Nightingale Hospital has a formal agreement with the Central and North West London NHS Foundation Trust (CNWL), for the delivery of ECT.

-This agreement provides Nightingale Hospital patients with access to ECT treatment at two CNWL hospitals; St Charles Hospital, Ladbroke Grove, or Northwick Park Hospital, Harrow.
+This agreement provides Nightingale Hospital patients with access to ECT treatment at two CNWL hospitals; St Charles Hospital, Ladbroke Grove, and Northwick Park Hospital, Harrow.

 The cost of ECT treatment at Nightingale Hospital is inclusive of private transfer from Nightingale Hospital to either hospital above, and a private nurse escort to and from each location.